Azure/azure-service-operator/docs/hugo/content/tools/asoctl.md

 `--dry-run` flag outputs about CRDs and CRs to be updated and **does not** modify any CRD and CRs.

-### Steps for migration using `asoctl crd clean`:
+### Steps for migration using `asoctl clean crds`:

 - Ensure the current ASOv2 version is `beta.5`
-- Run `asoctl crd clean`
+- Run `asoctl clean crds`
 - Upgrade ASOv2 to `2.0.0`

-Using `asoctl clean crd` is an important step if `v1alpha1api` resources are present in the cluster.
+Using `asoctl clean crds` is an important step if `v1alpha1api` resources are present in the cluster.
 If not used correctly, operator pod would output log like:

 ```
 "msg"="failed to apply CRDs" "error"="failed to apply CRD storageaccountsqueueservicesqueues.storage.azure.com: CustomResourceDefinition.apiextensions.k8s.io \"storageaccountsqueueservicesqueues.storage.azure.com\" is invalid: status.storedVersions[0]: Invalid value: \"v1alpha1api20210401storage\": must appear in spec.versions"